-Services not covered by Not covered under Covered only under specific

-Medicare any condition conditions

-Fees charged for care by your ✓

-immediate relatives or

-members of your household.

-Full-time nursing care in your √

-home.

-Home-delivered meals ✓

-Homemaker services include ✓

-basic household assistance,

-including light housekeeping

-or light meal preparation.

-Naturopath services (uses ✓

-natural or alternative

-treatments).

-Non-routine dental care √

-Dental care required to treat illness

-or injury may be covered as

-inpatient or outpatient care.

-Orthopedic shoes ✓

-If shoes are part of a leg brace and

-are included in the cost of the brace,

-or the shoes are for a person with

-diabetic foot disease.

-Personal items in your room at √

-a hospital or a skilled nursing

-facility, such as a telephone or

-a television.

-Private room in a hospital.

-Covered only when medically

-necessary.

-Reversal of sterilization ✓

-procedures and or non-

-prescription contraceptive

-supplies.

-Routine chiropractic care .

-l Manual manipulation of the spine to

-correct a subluxation is covered.

-l Additional coverage as described in

-the Medical Benefits Chart earlier in

-this chapter.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home-delivered meals √ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Covered only when medically necessary.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.